“Divine Love always has met and always will meet every human need.” (1)

 Our family of six experienced the usual family challenges – health, financial, relationships and employment- and they were were worked out through prayer, some quickly, some not so fast.
 Yet trusting in God as ever-present Love seemed perfectly natural to me as a child.

-Then came my teenage questioning years.
-This coincided with moving with my family at the age of fourteen to a one hundred acre farm in the Ottawa Valley, Ontario, Canada.
-I began experimenting with different ways of living and thinking.
+Then came my teenage explorative years.
+This coincided with moving from the city with my family to a one hundred acre farm in the Ottawa Valley, Ontario, Canada.
+It was a challenging but wonderful time of discovery.

 After high school I went to university and studied fine art, architectural history, and obtained a teaching degree.
 Soon after I married a wonderful man who choose medicine as his occupation (this was an area of knowledge completely new to me but I saw the good being done and found it exciting to learn about) Then came children and moving around alot- the busy years of working and caring for children and family.

 My own spiritual health and cherishing was often left to last.
 When challenges came up they knocked me down and I floundered around in discouragement more than I remembered as a child.
 Life was not as fulfilling as I knew it could be.
 My health was not as stable either.

 Stress had become my new normal- though it took me years to figure this out in hindsight.